-The mobile User Equipment connects to the enterprise with layered encryption and authentication.
+The mobile User Equipment connects to the enterprise (using data plans only) with layered encryption and authentication.

-- All data between User Equipment and the Enterprise Mobility Infrastructure is protected in an IPSec Virtual Private Network (VPN) tunnel.
-The IPSec VPN connection must be established before connections to enterprise services are permitted.
+- All data between User Equipment and the Enterprise Mobility Infrastructure is protected in an IPsec Virtual Private Network (VPN) tunnel.
+The IPsec VPN connection must be established before connections to enterprise services are permitted.
 The VPN Gateway serves as the main entry point into the Enterprise Mobility Infrastructure and authenticates requested VPN associations using the Internet Key Exchange (IKE) protocol.
 A VPN client that cannot be identified or authenticated is denied access to the Enterprise Mobility Infrastructure and to all enterprise services.
-See Section 3.1.2 for more information about the VPN. - Within the VPN tunnel, application traffic is encrypted to provide an additional layer of protection.
-The inner layer may depend on the applications or services being used, and is specified in the following sections.
+See Section 3.1.2 and Section 5.2.2 for more information about the VPN. - Within the VPN tunnel, application traffic is encrypted to provide an additional layer of protection.
+The inner layer may depend on the applications or services being used and is specified in the following sections.